PGA tightens security at Dell Match Play in wake of Austin bombings

-The PGA is tightening security at the WGC-Dell Match Play in Austin, Texas, this week in the wake of four unsolved bombings in the city this month.
+The PGA is tightening security at the WGC-Dell Match Play in Austin, Texas, this week in the wake of four unsolved bombings in that city this month.

 Two people have been killed and several others injured in the bombings that police believe is the work of a serial bomber.